CodeTraveler/DemoRepo/README.md

-"# DemoRepo name of repository for testing "
+"# DemoRepo repository for testing "